-Then I realised quite how long it was going to take to do all 52 spindles…
+Then I realised quite how long it was going to take to do all 52 of them…

 Over the years, it seems that previous owners decided against putting the work in, and on one spindle we counted over ten layers of paint!!

-Right now, we just have 5 spindles left to sand and then we’re onto the final stage – painting.
+Right now, we have just 5 spindles left to sand and then we’re onto the final stage – painting.

 Wish us luck!